mpolden/nrk-spotify/README.md

 ```
 $ nrk-spotify auth CLIENT_ID CLIENT_SECRET
 Visit http://localhost:8080/login to authenticate with Spotify.
-Listening at :8080
 ```

 Use the link to authenticate with Spotify.
 If the authentication succeeds, a success message should be shown.
+After authentication succeeds, the auth server can be stopped with `Ctrl+C`.

 ### Run the sync server